 After the three men agreed to move forward with the product, a long and painful period of market research followed.
 With the Irish caring so much about their Whiskey, the creamy mix might not go down too well.
 And it didn't!

-A test with two bottles of Baileys in a local pub also seemed to produce no results because no one bought them. -Until two policemen did.
-Within a couple of hours, those two had emptied both bottles, which was sufficient proof of concept.
+A test with two bottles of Baileys in a local pub also seemed to produce no results because no one bought them. -Until, eventually, two policemen did.
+Within a couple of hours, those two had emptied both bottles.
+And this was sufficient proof of concept for IDV.

 Today it usually takes a lot more to get an investment of that size, but in the 70s, the two police officers were good enough. -More so when it turned out that the management of IDV didn't even care about any research and gave the product a go just because they liked it.